Travis Feeney

-Travis Feeney (born November 18, 1992) is an American football linebacker for the St. Louis BattleHawks of the XFL.
-He was drafted by the Pittsburgh Steelers in the sixth round of the 2016 NFL Draft.
+Travis Feeney (born November 18, 1992) is an American professional football linebacker for the St. Louis BattleHawks of the United Football League (UFL).
+He was selected by the Pittsburgh Steelers in the sixth round of the 2016 NFL draft.
 He played college football for University of Washington.
-He has previously played for the Toronto Argonauts of the Canadian Football League (CFL).
+He has also been a member of the New Orleans Saints, San Diego Fleet, Montreal Alouettes, Toronto Argonauts, and Tampa Bay Bandits.

 Professional career

 Pittsburgh Steelers

-Feeney was drafted by the Steelers in the sixth round, 220th overall, in the 2016 NFL Draft.
+Feeney was drafted by the Pittsburgh Steelers in the sixth round, 220th overall, in the 2016 NFL draft.
 On September 3, 2016, he was released by the Steelers as part of final roster cuts and was signed to their practice squad the next day.

 New Orleans Saints

 On December 9, 2016, the New Orleans Saints signed Feeney off the Steelers' practice squad.

 On June 6, 2017, Feeney was waived by the Saints.

 San Diego Fleet

-On October 14, 2018, Feeney signed with the San Diego Fleet.
+On October 14, 2018, Feeney signed with the San Diego Fleet of the Alliance of American Football (AAF).

 Montreal Alouettes

-After the AAF ceased operations in April 2019, Feeney signed with the Montreal Alouettes of the Canadian Football League on May 29, 2019, but was released the same day.
+Feeney signed with the Montreal Alouettes of the Canadian Football League (CFL) on May 29, 2019, but was released two days later.